Nexus-Mods/NexusMods.App/docs/FAQ.md

 **Q:** What is this?
 A replacement for Vortex?

 **A:** Eventually, yes.
-But not for quite some time, at the moment this software should be considered “pre-alpha”.
+But not for quite some time, at the moment this software should be considered "pre-alpha".
 Do not ask for support for these tools until official announcements and a product launch is made.
 Feel free to direct any questions to Halgari in the meantime.

 **Q:** Why is this being done, why a new platform, design, etc.?